wp-plugins/php-validator-lite/readme.txt

 = What do I enter in "List of Files"? =

-You enter the full path names of the files you would like to validate.
-Note that *PHP Pseudo Compiler* runs on a server, and the files need to be accessible by your web server.
-Please specify the files relative to the installation directory, or by typing in their full path names.
+You enter the path names of the files you would like to validate.
+Note that *PHP Pseudo Compiler* runs on your server, and the files need to be accessible by your web server.
+Please specify the files relative to your `wp-content/plugins` directory, or by typing in their full path names.
 You can enter multiple file names separated by commas.

 = What do I enter in "Folder Location"? =

 *PHP Pseudo Compiler* can recursively load an entire folder on your server to validate the files therein.
-Specify a path relative to the current location (as shown in the help bubble), or as an absolute path.
+Specify a path relative to your `wp-content/plugins`  location (as shown in the help bubble), or as an absolute path.

 = What about "Upload Application"? =